CHICHI-Inu/contracts/README.md

 #### Token

-[Chichi Inu ($CHICHI)](https://etherscan.io/address/0x3f681218c7c3c58cfe82d871b8d517b156cbdda6) is a community-focused, decentralized meme token created on the Ethereum blockchain.
+[Chichi Inu ($CHICHI)](https://bscscan.com/address/0x2aad7bc07eb37e90ae35d0cc24cfe67b468f1bfa) is a community-focused, decentralized meme token created on the Binance Smart Chain blockchain.
 To ensure safety we had the $CHICHI token smart contract audited by [SOLIDProof](https://github.com/solidproof/smart-contract-audits/blob/main/SmartContract_Audit_Solidproof_Chichi.pdf).
-The [$CHICHI](https://etherscan.io/address/0x3f681218c7c3c58cfe82d871b8d517b156cbdda6) smart contract contains no potentially dangerous code, such as mint functions, and the total supply is fixed at 1.000.000.000.000 $CHICHI.
+The [$CHICHI](https://bscscan.com/address/0x2aad7bc07eb37e90ae35d0cc24cfe67b468f1bfa) smart contract contains no potentially dangerous code, such as mint functions, and the total supply is fixed at 1.000.000.000.000 $CHICHI.

 Furthermore, the smart contract for the $CHICHI token is built using [OpenZeppelin Contracts](https://openzeppelin.com/contracts/) that have been audited by the community.